PS4 vs Xbox One: graphics comparison

-In this section we'll be comparing the graphical performance of the Xbox One S with the base PS4, as well as comparing the Xbox One X with the PS4 Pro.
+In this section we'll be comparing the graphical performance of the Xbox One S with the base PS4, as well as comparing the more powerful Xbox One X and PS4 Pro consoles.

 - The Xbox One X has the edge in terms of both resolution and texture detail.

-- However, currently developers aren't making the most out of the Xbox One X, and many games present minimal differences.
+- However, developers haven't made the most out of the Xbox One X, and many games present minimal differences.

 Digital Foundry's analysis of the two versions suggests that the only real difference is a slightly better draw distance for the grass on the Xbox One X version of the game.